CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 Many of the code examples in this guide are actually in [the GitHub repo](https://github.com/CharlieDigital/typescript-is-like-csharp).
 Be sure to check it out so you can see the full examples and play around with the code yourself.
 :::

-::: info
+::: info Inspired by...
 This guide was inspired by the [Kotlin is Like C#](https://ttu.github.io/kotlin-is-like-csharp/) guide I came across while learning Kotlin.
+I liked the format and decided to take it to the next level!
 :::

 ## Are They *Really* Similar?